Coal

 At the end of 2020, the Moorburg plant in Hamburg stopped its commercial production based on hard coal earlier than planned.
 The plant was kept in reserve for potential grid stabilisation until 30 June 2021 but was closed down completely thereafter.
 It was divested in 2023.

-The next step in reducing Vattenfall's carbon dioxide emissions will be to phase out hard coal, today used to produce and supply district heating to our Berlin customers.
-The decarbonisation roadmap was presented in June 2023 and describes the path for district heating towards 40 percent renewable energies by 2030 and completely climate-neutral heat generation in 2040 for Vattenfall’s heat business in Berlin.
+The decarbonisation roadmap for the Berlin heat operations was presented in June 2023 and describes the path for district heating towards 40 percent renewable energies by 2030 and climate-neutral heat generation in 2040.

 Coal sourcing